Fast DNA Sequencing Can Offer Diagnostic Clues When Newborns Need Intensive Care

 "We had patients that were lying here in the hospital for six or seven months, not doing very well," she says.
 "The physicians would refer them for rapid genome sequencing and would diagnose them with something we didn't even think of!"

-Rady's Institute for Genomic Medicine, which has been pioneering this technology, has now sequenced the genomes of more than a thousand newborns.
+Rady's Institute for Genomic Medicine, which has been pioneering this technology, has now sequenced the genomes of more than 1,000 newborns.

-In a building across the street from the hospital, three million-dollar sequencing machines form the core of the operation.
+In a building across the street from the hospital, three $1 million sequencing machines form the core of the operation.
 Technicians tending to the NovaSeq 6000s can put DNA from babies (and often their parents) into the machine in the late afternoon and have a complete genome sequence back by 11 a.m. or noon the next day, says clinical lab scientist Luca Van der Kraan.

 That fact is worth repeating: An entire genome is decoded in about 16 hours.

-Kasha Ellsworth is one of the experts waiting in a nearby office to analyze the information.
-That task that has shrunk from months to typically just four hours, thanks to increasingly sophisticated software.
+Kasia Ellsworth is one of the experts waiting in a nearby office to analyze the information.
+That task has shrunk from months to typically just four hours, thanks to increasingly sophisticated software.

 Ellsworth inputs the baby's symptoms into the software, which then spits out a long list of genetic variants that might be related to the illness.
 She scrolls down the screen.

-Note: A previous version of this story incorrectly spelled Kasia Ellsworth's first name as Kasha.